Evercoast/EvercoastOpenSource/README.md

 `sudo apt install parallel`

-(Legacy) If parallel complains about citations (you'll know it when you see it), use the following command to silence the messages:
+(Legacy) If parallel complains about citations (if it happens, you'll know it when you see it), use the following command to silence the messages:

 `parallel --bibtex will cite`